artsy/artsy.github.io/_posts/2018-11-26-keeping-dependencies-updated.markdown

 ### Evaluating the problem

-There are a few services out there that connect to [GitHub][github] and helps you keep your dependencies up to date.
+There are a few services out there that connect to GitHub and helps you keep your dependencies up to date.
 I'd personally used [Greenkeeper][greenkeeper] in the past and it seemed to work fairly well for my uses.
 I'd also heard about [Renovate][renovate] which is another option that actually supports more package managers than just yarn/npm.
 Great!
 Plenty to evaluate here.
 Anytime I'm evaluating a new service there are a few questions I ask myself upfront to help a good decision:

 1. What are my exact needs